TysonStanley/tysonstanley.github.io/Research.md

 It is very clear that adolescence is a transformative, vital stage in individuals' lives that impacts many important outcomes such as education, employment, and family/social life.
 When an adolescent has a chronic health condition, this can have large implications on their ability to navigate this important stage of life.
 My research deals with stigmatized chronic illnesses and the impact it has on psychosocial factors and on economic mobility later in life.

-# My Research ID's

-Currently, I have two main resources to for you to check out my published work: [**Orcid**](http://orcid.org/0000-0002-2137-1391) and [**ResearchGate**](https://www.researchgate.net/profile/Tyson_Barrett).
-Feel free to check these out and let me know what you think, especially if you'd like to collaborate.